abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 :::

-### Technique to check existence of object property
+### Technique to check the existence of object property

 #### 🔸 hasOwnProperty()
 ```js